CLASSIFICATION IN PARA DANCE SPORT

 Duo ST refers to duo standard event, and Duo LA refers to duo Latin event.

 The number in the Duo competition class name is the group for the event.
-Competition class 1 is more impaired than competition class 2.

-INDIVIDUAL ATHLETES' SPORT CLASSES
+INDIVIDUAL SPORT CLASSES

 Athletes competing in combi standard class 1 have lower trunk control but inability to actively straighten their trunk, and/or inability to keep their arm frame with the partner during dancing movements.
-You might expect to see athletes with high-level spinal cord injury or spina bifida, quadriplegic cerebral palsy, poliomyelitis involving trunk and/or arm, or traumatic brain injury.
+You might expect to see athletes with spinal cord injury or spina bifida, quadriplegic cerebral palsy, poliomyelitis involving trunk and/or arm, or traumatic brain injury.

 Athletes competing in combi standard class 2 have limited impairment in their upper body.
 These athletes are able to keep their trunks straight, and can keep their arm frames with the partner during dancing movements.
-You might expect to see athletes with low-level spinal cord injury or spina bifida, missing legs, diplegic cerebral palsy, or poliomyelitis involving lower limbs only.
+You might expect to see athletes with spinal cord injury or spina bifida, missing legs, diplegic cerebral palsy, or poliomyelitis involving lower limbs only.

 Athletes competing in duo standard 1 have impairment involving their trunk and arms.
 These athletes have difficulties in maintaining trunk stability during dance movements, and may have difficulty in wheel control and/or elongation out of base of support.